GRAAL-Research/poutyne/docs/source/examples/classification_and_regression.rst

 Network
 =======

-Below, we define a new class, named 'ClassifierLocalizer, which accepts a pre-trained CNN and changes its last fully connected layer to be proper for the two task problem.
+Below, we define a new class, named `ClassifierLocalizer`, which accepts a pre-trained CNN and changes its last fully connected layer to be proper for the two task problem.
 The new fully connected layer contains 6 neurons, 2 for the classification task (male or female) and 4 for the localization task (x and y for the left and right eyes).
 Moreover, to put the location results on the same scale as the class scores, we apply the sigmoid function to the neurons assigned for the localization task.

 .. code-block:: python